WTC’s vision is to serve the local church.

 We see our collective task as building Kingdom initiatives and ministries through and with the local church, and we have the enjoyment of working together to make this happen.

 There are multiple ways in which partnering with WTC benefits a church, centre, or group of churches that act as the Hub.
 Firstly, it puts education and training for all at the heart of church and helps to build a culture where every member of the church is able to access life-giving theology; this equips everyone who studies with greater confidence for mission and discipleship.
 Secondly, it gives those in leadership the opportunity to train their upcoming church leaders in a context that will strengthen their faith, build their knowledge, and equip them with skills for leadership, teaching, and training others.
 Thirdly, it enables churches with the vision to be resourcing churches for their regions.

-One of the great advantages for churches is that all our courses are part-time, so our students can learn around their other commitments and stay rooted in their churches throughout their studies.
+One of the great advantages for churches is that all our programmes are part-time, so our students can learn around their other commitments and stay rooted in their churches throughout their studies.

 VIDEO: Paul Harcourt, Vicar at All Saints Woodford Wells, WTC North East London Hub, New Wine National Leader:

 VIDEO : Anthony Delaney, Senior Leader, Ivy Church Network, WTC Manchester Hub, Speaker, Author, and Broadcaster:

 VIDEO : Nick Hoult, WTC MA Graduate, who planted a church and built his own house in a housing estate in Birmingham:

 VIDEO : Matt Dobson, Founding Hub Director, WTC Bristol Hub:

 We have quite a number of church leaders who are also students.
 If you are interested in studying yourself, please do give us a ring, or drop us an email to discuss which course would be suitable for you.